 Typical of our irrational human minds, we believe robots are going to take over the world before they can even walk.
-We also think chatbots are going to replace websites, apps, and everything in between before they can even hold up a conversation.
+We also think chatbots are going to replace websites, apps, and everything in between before they can even hold a conversation.

 That’s not to say it won’t happen.
 The stats certainly make it look that way: with over a third of users preferring chatbots over apps, and a third of the world’s population — over two and a half billion people — already using messenger apps, chatbots will certainly be a big part of our future.
 But just how big a part of it they will be is very much up for debate.